antonescuandrew/Antonescu-IT1025/Lab7/readme.md

 The attribute under the Shark class is name, since every shark has a name.
 The methods of the shark class are swim and be_awesome.
 The purpose of the constructor method is to initialize data.
 A class is a type of blueprint that defines a set of attributes that characterizes any object that appears in that class, while an object is an instance of that class.
 To instantiate an object from a class means to create and utilize the object within the class.
 ### Object Oriented and the Shark Class
 The instantilized objects of the shark class are Sammy and Stevie.
 Inheritance is the concept that a subclass of a class inherits the attributes of the main class.
 An example of this is self.name = name under the main shark class.
 Defining the attributes under the shark class is an example of abstraction.
 Defining what the object can do under the methods of a class, such as swimming and being awesome, is an example of encapsulation.
+## Conclusion
+Lab 7 proved to be especially tricky for me; while I was creating the program with the sharks, I started to mix up the concepts.
+While creating the Lucidchart based on the program, I ran into trouble organizing the concept into a concept chart.
+I verified with the professor that I was on the right track before finalizing my chart.
+Other than that, I had lots of fun typing out the code and trying to process what each part of the code means.
+I can tell my passion for Python is growing, and I am excited to see what is next!